In the battle between WordPress vs. HubSpot CMS, how can you know which one is the best choice for your business?

 WordPress is open source software, which means that anyone can use it, add to it, or distribute it.
 For this reason, if you’re a WordPress user you can enjoy unrestricted access to the entirety of your website’s data, whether it’s page hits, comments, or custom fields you have created.

-Fortunately HubSpot has precisely the same approach when it comes to data access.
+Fortunately HubSpot CMS has precisely the same approach when it comes to data access.
 HubSpot CMS customers are able to view and export all of their website data.
 Since HubSpot provides an all-in-one marketing package, the data you are able to export is arguably much more extensive and useful, as it encompasses the accompanying CRM software as well.

 In regards to data access, WordPress and HubSpot arrive at a tie, as they both provide convenient and unrestricted access to website data.